nmalleus/ksp/README.md

 Native Instruments Kontakt Script Processor (KSP) syntax for Visual Studio Code.

-Feel free to use this tool I designed to code inouï sample's virtual instruments.
+Feel free to use this tool I designed to code inouï samples virtual instruments.
 I used to script for Kontakt but I am a beginner in other languages, so advices and suggestions are welcome :)

 https://www.inouisamples.com/